DevOpsPlayground/Hands-on-with-Kubernetes-2/README.md

 If all goes according to plan, you should see that the pipeline has completed successfully!

+# Beer & Pizza!

 That concludes this DevOps Playground Meet-Up.

 If you have any queries feel free to drop me an email @ `anthony.forster@ecs-digital.co.uk`

 I hope you’ve had a good time and that this has been a good glimpse into the possibilities of running Jenkins on Kubernetes.

-Please help yourself to beer and pizza! :)
+Please help yourselves to beer and pizza! :)

-# Setting up a Local Development Environment
+# Additional - Setting up a Local Development Environment

 The preceding Minikube installation instructions are for OSX.
 The setup for other operating systems are just as easy, but will not be covered here.